nuuuwan/news_lk3_data/README.md

 *2024-08-08 23:31:53* · [`tamilmirrorlk`](https://www.tamilmirror.lk/வன்னி/மன்னார்-தாய்க்காக-பாராளுமன்றத்தில்-ஒலித்த-குரல்/72-341844) · `ta`

+Health Minister Ramesh Pathirana announced disciplinary actions may be taken if errors led to the death of Sindhuja, a young mother treated at Mannar Hospital.
+This follows controversy over her death during a parliamentary debate on the Medical Amendment Bill.
+The minister assured special attention and action based on the ongoing investigation, emphasizing patient protection through the proposed new bill.

+🟩

 Health Minister Ramesh Pathirana said that disciplinary action would be taken against those involved if there were any mistakes regarding the death of a young mother Sindhuja, who was admitted to the Mannar Hospital.

 Speaking at a debate on the Medical Amendment Bill held in Parliament on Thursday (08), Tamil National Alliance (TNA) parliamentarian Charles Nirmalanathan